qube-ai/switch_node/README.md

     {
       "t": 2,   -> 't' stands for type of message "rs": 0,  -> Relay would be set to this state (1 - ON, 0 - Off)
     }
     ```

+  - **TODO : Type 3 (Master -> Node)** : Change priority between cloud and physical switch.
+The priority is as follows:
+    - `0` : Follow physical swtich (ignore cloud)
+    - `1` : Follow physical switch byut also accept cloud commands
+    - `2` : Ignore physical switch but accept cloud commands
+    - `3` : Ignore physical switch and cloud commands
+   Example message
+    ```
+    {
+      "t": 3,   -> 't' stands for type of message
+      "p": 0,  -> The priority in which the device should exist }
+    ```